Norfolk: Sandy Beaches, Windmills and the Broads

 Walsingham, Norfolk (religious history and mystery)

-A few miles away from Wells is the inland village of Walsingham, a popular pilgrimage for religious retreats.
+A few miles inland from Wells is the village of of Walsingham, a popular pilgrimage for religious retreats.
 Read Paul Kingsnorth’s lovely piece on visiting England’s Nazareth.

 Norfolk boasts more churches than anywhere on earth, so you won’t have to look for to spot a medieval church or spire, even if some lay abandoned.
 This is due to the strong history of the Catholic faith, before Henry VIII came to power.